harshsinghcs/dyrectorio/CONTRIBUTING.md

 # Contributing

 We'd love you to contribute to [dyrector.io](https://dyrector.io/) platform.
 We want contribution to dyrector.io to be fun, enjoyable, and educational for anyone and everyone.
-All contributions are welcome, including issues, new docs as well as updates and tweaks, blog posts, workshops, and more.
+All contributions are welcome, including issues, and new docs as well as updates and tweaks, blog posts, workshops, and more.

 ## Code of Conduct